validatedpatterns/docs/ansible-edge-gitops/installation-details.md

 1. Configure an Execution environment for the Demo
 1. Configure Job Templates for the Demo
 1. Configure Schedules for the jobs that need to repeat

+*Note:* This script has defaults that it overrides when run as part of `make install` that it derives from the environment (the repo that it is attached to and the branch that it is on).
+So if you need to re-run it, the most straightforward way to do this is to run `make upgrade` when using the make-based installation process.

 # OpenShift GitOps (ArgoCD)